sebmadriz/poetree/README.md

 ## Technical Overview

 This project uses a combination of HTML and CSS to create the changes in visuals.
+Using the page is simple.
+You have to...(insert how to use page once project is complete and the nav is clear)

 ## Acknowledgement